laminas/laminas-session/docs/book/v3/migration/v2-to-v3.md

 with `options` classes for them if the save handlers are configurable.

-Alternatively, [axleus/laminas-db](https://github.com/axleus/laminas-db) is an up to date, actively maintained fork of `laminas/laminas-db` that can be used as a replacement.
+Alternatively, [axleus/laminas-db](https://github.com/axleus/laminas-db) is an up to date, actively maintained fork of `laminas/laminas-db` which plans to adopt the save handler.

 ### `MongoDB` Removal